Clement-LVD/codexplor/README.md

   functions](https://clement-lvd.github.io/codexplor/articles/manage_igraph_object.html)

-Depending on the languages you have to manage, you’ll want to tweak the ‘pattern’ used for match a function definition.
-The user must be familiar with text-mining & network methods since - for now - `codexplor` only support the R programming language (other languages are planned).
+Depending on the languages you have to manage, you’ll want to tweak the ‘pattern’ used for match a function definition : for now - `codexplor` only support the R programming language (other languages are planned).

 <!--
 ⏩ **4.
 Get an interactive `networkD3` HTML object**